Eric Maxim Choupo-Moting: Stoke City

 On 7 August 2017, Choupo-Moting joined Premier League side Stoke City on a three-year contract.
 He made his debut for Stoke on 12 August 2017 against Everton.
 Choupo-Moting scored both goals in a 2–2 draw against Manchester United on 9 September 2017 and was named man of the match by BBC Sport.
 Against Everton, he came on as a substitute, scored within five minutes of his arrival, but injured himself in the process and Stoke lost 2–1.
 Choupo-Moting played 32 times in 2017–18, scoring five goals as Stoke suffered relegation to the EFL Championship.

 Paris Saint-Germain

 2018–19 season

 On 31 August 2018, Choupo-Moting joined Ligue 1 champions Paris Saint-Germain on a free transfer.
 He made his debut for the club on 18 September 2018 in the 3–2 Champions League away defeat against Liverpool before scoring on his Ligue 1 debut against Rennes five days later.
 On 7 April 2019, Choupo-Moting made a mistake in the Ligue 1 home match against Strasbourg; when a shot from teammate Christopher Nkunku was about to cross the goal line, Choupo-Moting attempted to touch the ball with his left foot across the goal line but instead unintentionally diverted the ball onto the near post and prevented a certain goal.
-The BBC described it as "one of the worst misses in the history of football".
+The BBC described it as "the worst miss in the history of football".